Ixrec/NineSolsHallwaySkip/README.md

 ![Demonstration: Skipping the Hallway Fight](https://github.com/Ixrec/NineSolsHallwaySkip/blob/main/hallway_demo.gif?raw=true)

+When combined with Cutscene Skip, you can even skip the short cutscenes before and after the fight.

 ## Contribution / Development

 Should be the same as any other Nine Sols mod.
 See https://github.com/nine-sols-modding/NineSols-ExampleMod for detailed instructions.